Watch My Video: 48 Hours in Tbilisi

 There are regal balustrades and carved wooden balconies, and creepers and ivy that dress the faces of half-demolished buildings.
 There are old ladies with kind faces selling churchkhela and old men singing older Hindi movie songs in drunken stupor.
 There are children who call out to each other across the maze-like lanes and young women dressed in black dresses and impossibly-heeled black boots marching downhill with an urgent sense of purpose.
 And then, right next to you on benches, there are the retirees, taking it all in, this life that goes on around Tbilisi.

 You can easily spend a leisurely day walking around the old town and stopping to rest by the river or at one of many quaint cafés.
 Sioni Cathedral, Anchiskhati Church, Erekle Square, Gabriadze Theater (and its whimsical clock tower), Metekhi Church, and the Bridge of Peace are just some of the sights in the area.
+Alternatively, you can also do a hop-on, hop-off bus and boat tour around the main sights at your leisure.

 Ride up the cable car to the Narikala Fortress